code402/datasette-lambda/README.md

 - [ ] Repeated calls of update-stack should be robust against template-not-changed errors
 - [x] Fix issue with `base_url` not always being respected in generated URLs (maybe issue in how we use Mangum?)
 - [ ] Be able to host multiple DBs
+- [ ] Use the passed-in name of the DB as the DB name
-- [ ] Be able to front with a CloudFront distribution
+- [ ] Optionally permit a CloudFront distribution
 - [ ] Be able to use a custom domain name on CloudFront

+Maybe:

-- [ ] Be able to use a custom domain name on API Gateway
+- [ ] Be able to customize the stage name
-- [ ] Use the passed-in name of the DB as the DB name
-- [ ] Maybe add support into core datasette's `publish` command, fixing [#236](https://github.com/simonw/datasette/issues/236)
+- [ ] Add support into core datasette's `publish` command, fixing [#236](https://github.com/simonw/datasette/issues/236)